What is an IFS Apprenticeship?

 Who is involved in the Apprenticeships?

-The IFS Apprenticeships is collaboration between apprentice, employer, government, tuition provider and the Apprenticeship Council.
+The IFS Apprenticeships is collaboration between apprentice, employer, government, education provider and the Apprenticeship Council.

 Who provides the off-the-job- training?